ionux/doc/talk.md

   * flow control
   * those which operate on the stack (arithmetic/cryptographic functions)

-When an opcode is run, it will consume values from the stack (or throw an error).
 Usually, they operate on consumed values and push new data back onto the stack.
 Each opcode carries out some sanity checking before proceeding, ie, checks required values are present on the stack.